Who we are

 AnyQuestions is funded by the Ministry of Education, managed by the National Library of New Zealand, and staffed by librarians from right around New Zealand.
-The librarians on AnyQuestions come from: the National Library of New Zealand, Auckland, Hamilton, Wellington, and Christchurch City Libraries, Rotorua, Tasman, Marlborough, Hurunui, Waimakariri, and Timaru District Libraries, Invercargill City Libraries and Archives, and Nelson and Dunedin Public Libraries.
+The librarians on AnyQuestions come from: the National Library of New Zealand, Auckland, Hamilton, Wellington, Hutt, and Christchurch City Libraries, Rotorua, Tasman, Marlborough, Waimakariri, Selwyn, and Timaru District Libraries, Upper Hutt Libraries, Invercargill City Libraries and Archives, Dunedin Public Libraries, and Puke Ariki.

 AnyQuestions will work with any internet enabled device, such as a computer, tablet or a smartphone.
 AnyQuestions does look a bit different on different devices but you’re still talking to a librarian, somewhere in New Zealand :)